The Story

 Born and raised in Winnipeg, Canada, Lesley began her professional career as a child, performing in local theater and television.
-After relocating to Toronto, Lesley was featured as a soloist with the Tom DeMoraes Big Band and performed on numerous jingles and radio voiceovers.
+She received her training in Boston, where she and her band performed at local venues.
+She later returned to Canada, where she enrolled at The University of Toronto and received her Bachelor of Science in Nursing.
+Lesley practiced Psychiatric Nursing in Toronto and later in New York, in addition to pursuing her acting and music career.
 Her big break came when she was cast in the Toronto production of “Shenandoah” with Hal Linden, which eventually moved to Broadway and later starred John Cullum.
 While living in New York, Lesley was featured on the soaps “All My Children” and “One Life To Live.”

 The Great Canadian Songbook